leangjia/blender_docs/trunk/blender_docs/manual/animation/constraints/transform/transform_cache.rst

    Value by which to enlarge or shrink the object with respect to the world's origin.

 Velocity Attribute
-   The name of the Alembic attribute used for generating motion blur data. by default, this is `.velocities` which is standard for most Alembic files.
+   The name of the Alembic attribute used for generating motion blur data;
+   by default, this is ``.velocities`` which is standard for most Alembic files.

 Velocity Unit
    Defines how the velocity vectors are interpreted with regard to time.